SoumeyaH/homework_01/README.md

 ## Description:

-What the issue was?
-WE
-The key to the homework was accessibility and as such
+As a marketing agency we were given the task of refactoring a webpage for Horiseon with the key focus on improving web **accessibility** and **search engine optimization**.

+### What was done:

+- Throughout document changed HTML elements to semantic HTML elements
+- In header fixed the broken navigation link and updated title of webpage -
+- Formatted code using lint (prettier)

-make document for so using semantic html and including alt attribute to img elements
+  make document so using semantic html and including alt attribute to img elements edited bugs and errors fixed broken link, removed closing tag for img

+  moved a and p to top as they are type selectors found throughout document. make it easier to target in the future for another developer.

+formatted code using lint (prettier)

 In the future I would suggest that the website more responsive.

+## Getting started:

+- Clone GitHub project (repository homeworks_01) to your local machine.
+- Navigate into project and open in VSCode.
+- Open the index.html file in broswer preferably Chrome.

+git clonegit@github.com:SoumeyaH/homework_01.git
+cd homework-week-01
+code .

 ## Screenshots: